eaobservatory/hedwig/doc/admin/menu.rst

 =======================

-When you are logged in with an account which has permission to take administrative privileges, you will see a link labelled "take admin" next to the "log out" link.
+When you are logged in with an account which has permission to take administrative privileges, you will see a link labeled "take admin" next to the "log out" link.

 .. image:: image/facility_home_small.png